linkedin/PalDB/README.md

 + Disabling memory mapping will significantly reduce performance as disk seeks will be performed instead.
 + Enabling the bloom filter makes sense when you expect to miss finding some values.
 It will greatly increase read performance in this case.
 + Compression can be enabled when the store size is a concern and the values are large (e.g. a sparse matrix).
 By default, PalDB already uses a compact serialization.
 Snappy is used for compression.
++ StoreRW is not optimized for putting huge amounts of entries after `init()` is completed.
+Keeping `write.buffer.size` large will reduce flush times significantly with a cost of increased memory usage.

 Custom serializer
 -----------------